Skip to main content

 Photo of Luciano Martinez

-He was an elected delegate to the Modern Language Association’s Assembly, and he is a board member of the Philadelphia Metropolitan Area Chapter of the American Association of Teachers of Spanish and Portuguese.
+He served as an elected delegate to the Assembly of the Modern Language Association and held a position on the board of the Philadelphia Metropolitan Area Chapter of the American Association of Teachers of Spanish and Portuguese.